top of page

 Small Group Tour versus Large Group Tour

-When it comes to small group tour, the most common vehicle operated is a Mercedes Sprinter, ranging from a 12 - 18 seat configueration.
+When it comes to small group tour, the most common vehicle operated is a Mercedes Sprinter, ranging from a 12 - 18 seat configuration.
 Seats can be leather or fabric, some coaches will have USB charging, some will advertise WiFi (more on that later) some maybe even a group entertainment screen.

 Do you prefer tours with few people or larger groups?